minaskar/zeus/docs/faq.rst

 any hand tuning at all.
 There is no need to adjust any hyperparameters or provide a proposal distribution.

-Moreover, unlike other black-box MCMC methods (e.g. Affine Invariant Ensemble Sampler) **zeus** is more robust to the curse of dimensionality.
-By construction, **zeus** converges to the true distribution orders of magnitude faster than its competition.
-For instance, numerical tests indicate that in order for the Affine Invariant Ensemble Sampler to match **zeus**' performance, it often requires 10-100 times more walkers and 10-1000 times more steps than **zeus**.
+Moreover, unlike other black-box MCMC methods **zeus** is more robust to the curse of dimensionality and handle challenging distributions better.

 What are the walkers?
 =====================

 Walkers are the members of the ensemble and the explore the parameter space in parallel.
 Collectively, the converge to the target distribution.

 How many walkers should I use?